 Amy first set foot on the sand court 8 years ago and beach volleyball has quickly become her passion.
 As a former collegiate right side from the University of Idaho, she is no stranger to hard work.
 Playing sand volleyball adds the challenge of finding the balance between mental toughness, strategy, and intention she hasn't encountered before.

 Amy has been coaching camps, club, and private lessons over the past 15 years.
 She loves the challenge, camaraderie and competition of playing sports; and hopes that her experience and love for the game transfers over to our young athletes.

 Chan Esperas has over 28 years of experience in volleyball.
-While most of it is from the indoor scene, he has recently transitioned to coaching beach volleyball.
+While most of it is from the indoor scene, he has transitioned to coaching beach volleyball.
 With coaching beach as a new discipline, he spent endless hours analyzing the game.
 He studied core fundamentals, strategies, and tactics from multiple resources.
 Chan has established a network of coaches and attends clinics and formal coach training programs to develop his coaching style.
 As a member of USAV, JVA, AAU, AVPA, AOC, and AVCA he has access to a vast library of resources to help develop himself and his athletes.
 This commitment has lead his team to win multiple national bids over the past few years.

 Kōkua Beach Volleyball Club was formed when he saw an opportunity to help (kōkua) the athletes of the beach community grow their game.
 We have gathered the greatest minds available to provide the best training and opportunities for our ohana to compete at the highest level they can achieve.